Bernardo's prison transfer report offers rare insights into killer's life behind bars | CBC News

 The review concluded that CSC followed the rules in transferring Bernardo but said more could have been done for the victims' families, who felt shocked and betrayed by the move.
 A lawyer for the families continues to call for Bernardo to be sent back to maximum security.

-Canada's privacy commissioner weighed the public's interest against Bernardo's privacy rights and, in a rare move, allowed the release of new personal information about his case.
+The Correctional Service of Canada weighed the public's interest against Bernardo's privacy rights and allowed the release of new personal information about his case.

 Here's what the 85-page report reveals about Bernardo's 28 years in prison.

-Note: - This article has been corrected to reflect the fact that it was the Correctional Service of Canada, rather than the Privacy Commissioner, that greenlit the release of private information in this case.Jul 22, 2023 9:57 AM ET